maixnor/wu-quartz/content/Survival Guide Semester 1 and 2.md

 	- a friend missed the deadline and then could not join us with the course we wanted to take as a group, sad
 	- there is a "waiting list" but if nothing moves within a few minutes there is little hope it will change
 ---
 The moment you have been waiting for has arrived, the deadline.
+Have an atomic clock ready and time the exact second to refresh the page, then hope to get in.
+Choose wisely which courses to reload first (e.g. [[QM1 Quantitative Methods 1|QM1]] with 30 slots each before [[BS1 Business and Society 1|BS1]] with 240 slots in total)

 ### MyLearn
 https://learn.wu.ac.at/
 The legacy application which was used before Canvas.
 You will use it max 3 times per semester.
 ### Teams
 https://teams.microsoft.com
 Microsoft Teams.
 Hate it or love it, it is being used.
 At least video calls are done using just one platform instead of each professor using individual solutions.
 There are no handins on Teams, only on Canvas.
 You might still need do fill out/upload stuff there; e.g. for the [[QM1 Quantitative Methods 1|QM]] interviews you needed to fill out an excel and upload your Case Studies (don't worry about them for now :), you will soon enough) to have the call.